domscontent/domscontent.github.io/index.md

 ## I'm a UK based b2b marketer,

-this is my rough digital diary, or *personal development blog*, keeping things transparent and human 🧘
+and this is my rough digital diary, or *personal development blog*, keeping things transparent and human 🧘

   **Hey,** I also give away lots of *free* value on my YouTube channel, [click here](https://youtube.com/@doms-content).
   {: .notice--info}